 He shook his head.
 "No, I have things to attend to; it may take a while.
 Please eat with out me as well."

 She bowed again, and he couldn't see her face.
 "As you wish," she said, retreating into the room, and sliding the door shut.

-AN2: I thought I'd define a few things here, in case some are unfamiliar with some of the elements in the story.
+AN: I thought I'd define a few things here, in case some are unfamiliar with some of the elements in the story.
 (1) Neji's father's name, Hizashi, means blazing sunlight, hence the characters on his mortuary tablet.
-(2) The ceremony marking the transfer of Hizashi's spirit from a local spirit to an ancestral spirit is based on a similar Buddhist ritual that is performed 33 years after death.
-Of course, I took some liberties with the details of the ceremony, including the time at which it's performed (Neji & co. are in their late 20s for this story).
-Let's call it artistic license.
+(2) The ceremony marking the transfer of Hizashi's spirit from a local spirit to an ancestral spirit is based on a similar Buddhist ritual that is performed a certain number of years after death.
+Of course, I took some liberties with the details of the ceremony; let's call it artistic license.